-I really like the idea of deep reflection as a reverse culture shock tool.
+I really like the idea of reflection as a reverse culture shock tool.
 By delving into the facets of our experience that enriched us, we can go from being a collection of loose patchwork pieces to becoming a beautiful patchwork quilt, strong seams and all!
 Thank you so much, Cate, for taking the time to share your experiences with us.
-Oh, and can you please pass me a slice of that Bienenstich (German Bee Sting Cake)?
+Oh, and when you mentioned ingredients just now, it made me think of your new international desserts blog.
+Hm, can you pass me a slice of that Bienenstich (German Bee Sting Cake) before you go?

 * * *

 How about you, Displaced Nationers?
 What are your Global Life Ingredients?
 Let us know!

 And if you like Cate’s prescriptions, be sure to check out her website, Small Planet Studio, where she occasionally blogs and also holds (online) events for expats and travelers who are looking to find their next global adventure.
 While you’re at it, don’t forget to check out her creative workbook on repatriation.
 You can interact with Cate on Small Planet Studio’s private Facebook page or on Twitter.
 Oh, and don’t forget those international desserts!
 Finally, Cate is serving as a Webinar coordinator for Families in Global Transition (FIGT) so would love to hear from you have an idea for one.
 Please contact her at firstname.lastname@example.org.

 Well, hopefully this has you “fixed” for a good long while as I bid farewell to this column…but not to the Displaced Nation!
 (Thanks, ML.)

 Prost!
 Santé!
 Thank you all for being such great readers!